huytd/slack-save-plugin/README.md

 **Why no Chrome extension?**

 If you're using Chrome, build it for yourself.
 I don't use Chrome, but the code should work on Chrome as well, with no modification.

+---

+The Slack icon used in the extension is from [ShareIcon](https://www.shareicon.net/slack-social-107336) under CC BY 2.5 license.